Running: Knowing the Basics Goes a Long WayEn Español (Spanish Version)

-- Recognize that not just cold, but cold plus wind (the wind chill factor) causes cold-related injuries, including frostbite.
+- Recognize that not just cold, but cold and wind causes cold-related injuries, including frostbite.

 - To help maintain warmth throughout your run, begin your run heading into the wind and return with the wind at your back.

 - Make sure your entire body is protected.
-Pay special attention to your extremities (head, ears, hands, and feet), which are most susceptible to frostbite.
-Since a great deal of heat is lost through your head, be sure to wear a warm hat, and in extreme wind and cold, wear a ski mask or other protection for your face.
+Pay special attention to your head, ears, hands, and feet, which are most likely to suffer frostbite.
+Since a great deal of heat is lost through your head, be sure to wear a warm hat.
+In extreme wind and cold, wear a ski mask or other protection for your face.

 - Wear proper clothing.
 Wool is warm and helps whisk moisture away from your skin, but it can be heavy.
 Polypropylene and Gortex clothing are warm, allow evaporation of sweat, and have the benefit of being lightweight.
 A layer of nylon can also help lessen the effect of wind.
 On your feet, try a thick sock over a thinner sock as long as this does not make your foot fit too tightly in your shoe.